silverstripe/silverstripe-lessons-v4/README.md

 ### Importing data

-If you haven't been doing so all along, it's probably a good time to import a database from the `__assets/database.sql` file in the completed version of this lesson.
+If you haven't been doing so all along, it's probably a good time to import a database from the `__assets/database.sql` file in the completed version of this lesson (in MySQL flavour).
 That file will add many sample properties to the database for you, which will really help when testing features like search and sort.

 Don't forget to copy over the `assets/` folder, too.
 The property photos are in there.